mayanez/crossdev/README.md

 ## Run

+Start the `build_container` by navigating to the `crossbuild` directory and running `docker-compose up`.
-Navigate to the desired architecture and run `docker-compose up`.
+Next, navigate to the desired architecture and run `docker-compose up`.
 You may then use the `docker-cross-run` command from the `docker-cross.rc` to run commands inside of the container.

 ---